CN

 Sectors

-The energy transition and collective awareness of climate change have highlighted the need to shift the world's energy towards a low-carbon energy mix, favoring renewable energies.
+The energy transition and collective awareness of climate change has highlighted the need to shift the world’s energy towards a low-carbon energy mix, favoring renewable energies.

 Financing the development of renewable energies (wind, photovoltaic, biogas, hydraulic, etc.)